What follow here are some more specific playstyles and two examples of champions that fit those playstyles to help you find your perfect fit.

 Katarina is an assassin that is most commonly played mid lane.
 She has no cost for any of her spells and only needs to manage her spell cooldowns.
 Her passive Voracity reduces her cooldowns if any enemy champion she has damaged in the past three seconds dies.

-For players who like to cheat death and have to be taken down twice, Aatrox and Zilean are two champions to try.
+For players who like to have a security blanket in the event of death, Anivia and Zilean are two champions to try.